-Source Term (ST), research remains of high priority for evaluation and reduction of radioactive releases during accidents in NPP [53].
-Despite the recent achievement of major experimental programs, see for instance [54], and significant advances in understanding of ST issues, as reported in [55], additional research is still required as recently reviewed in an international OECD/NEA-NUGENIA-SARNET workshop [56] for the consolidation of ST and radiological consequences analyses.
-A short synthesis of acquired knowledge and remaining gaps, as discussed at the international workshop, is provided below with some updates.
+Source Term (ST) research remains of high priority for evaluation and reduction of radioactive releases during accidents in NPP [53].
+Despite the recent achievement of major experimental programs, see for instance [54], and significant advances in understanding of ST issues, as reported in [55], additional research is still required as recently reviewed in an international workshop [56] for the consolidation of ST and radiological consequences analyses.
+A short synthesis of acquired knowledge and remaining gaps is provided below.